kna2121/advancedDB-project2/README.md

 g.

 - Both spanbert and gemini methods supported from CLI
-- We hardcoded API keys used in script, as to reduce the amount of command line arguments needed.
+- We hardcoded API keys used in script, as to reduce the amount of command line arguments needed (as encouraged on Ed discussion).
 - Model inference and prompt timing include 5s delay to prevent rate limits 429 errors